edchavezb/gifs-and-rec/README.md

 ## Usage
 Click on the name of your favorite Parks and Rec character to display a selection of 9 random gifs that will remind you of some of the funniest moments of the series.
 Clicking on a gif will animate it.
 If you are not a fan of the default characters, you can click on the + button to select others to be displayed.
-Saving gifs on your browser session is coming up as a new feature if you don't want to download the gif to your machine.
+Long-press on any gif to save it to your local favorites or share it with friends on Whatsapp.

 ## Demo